Simply-laced quantum connections generalising KZ: Coordinate computations

-Now, one would like to write all the words of length $n + m - 2$ in the sum as traces of quantum cycles.
-One consistent way to ensure this is precisely the condition given in the statement.
-Indeed, if - say - $\widehat{C}_1$ satisfies the hypothesis, then it has no pair of antiparallel arrows, as soon as one of its arrows is removed.
-Then one is free to write
+The result is a linear combination of words of length $n + m - 2$ in the alphabet $\widehat{X}^{\alpha}_{ij}$.
+We want to write these words as traces of quantum cycles, and the condition given in the statement gives a consistent way to do it.
+Indeed, say that $\widehat{C}_1$ satisfies the hypothesis, which means that it contains no pair of opposite arrows as soon as one of its arrows is removed.
+Then one can permute

-and thus all addends get the desired form:
+and all summands of the first expansion get the desired form: